maxkulish/go-optimization-guide/docs/01-common-patterns/buffered-io.md

 BenchmarkWriteNotBuffered-14                  49          23672792 ns/op           53773 B/op      10007 allocs/op
 BenchmarkWriteBuffered-14                   3241            379703 ns/op           70127 B/op      10008 allocs/op
 ```
 ## When To Buffer

 ✅ Use buffering when:

 - Performing frequent, small-sized I/O operations.
+Buffering groups small writes or reads into larger batches, which reduces the overhead of each individual operation.
 - Reducing syscall overhead is crucial.
+Fewer syscalls mean lower context-switching costs and improved performance, especially in I/O-heavy applications.
 - High throughput is more important than minimal latency.
+Buffered I/O can increase total data processed per second, even if it introduces slight delays in delivery.

 ❌ Avoid buffering when:

 - Immediate data availability and low latency are critical.
+Buffers introduce delays by design, which can be unacceptable in real-time or interactive systems.
 - Buffering excessively might lead to uncontrolled memory usage.
+Without limits or proper flushing, buffers can grow large and put pressure on system memory.